gederajeg/collogetr/README.md

                           per_corpus = FALSE, # combine all data across corpus
                           stopword_list = collogetr::stopwords,
                           float_digits = 3L)
-#> Your colloc_leipzig output is stored as list!
-#> You chose to combine the collocational and frequency list data from ALL CORPORA!
-#> Tallying frequency list of all words in ALL CORPORA!
-#> You chose to remove stopwords!
 ```

 Inspect the output of `assoc_prepare()`